Published on January 11th, 2019 | by Joseph McKay

 As Murray said “it was a big sacrifice to move away from your family,” but it was a risk that paid off, and he soon began to show he could compete against the likes of Roger Federer and his immediate contemporaries, Novak Djokovic and Rafael Nadal.

-Between them, this formidable quartet have dominated the men’s game for more than a decade.
+Between them, this formidable quartet has dominated the men’s game for more than a decade.

 Tears then cheers